voytas75/PoshTrade/README.md

 To use PoshTrade, you'll need to have PowerShell installed on your machine.
 You can download PowerShell from the Microsoft website.

+Additionally, you will also need to have Git software installed to clone the PoshTrade repository to your local machine.
+If you don't have Git installed, you can download it from the official Git website.

-Once you have PowerShell installed, you can clone the PoshTrade repository to your local machine using the following command:
+Once you have both PowerShell and Git installed, you can clone the PoshTrade repository to your local machine using the following command:

 ```git
 git clone https://github.com/voytas75/PoshTrade.git